 Weekly social activities; Tuesday afternoons, 1-3pm during term times.

-The Hain Home-Ed Hub will meet every Tuesday afternoon at the Edward Hain Centre during term times between 1 and 3pm.
+The Hain Home-Ed Hub meets every Tuesday afternoon at the Edward Hain Centre during term times between 1 and 3pm.
 Specific activities will be planned every week.
 These include: arts & crafts, board games, computer classes (taught by our regular IT course instructor, Chris Bevington), and cookery.
-The cookery class will round off with an end-of-session community meal in collaboration with the St Ives Foodbank in our lovely newly-renovated kitchens!

 The Hub is open to all home-educated children and their homeschooling parent(s).
 Attendance is free.
 Come as and when you and your child(ren) choose, for the activities that interest them – either every week, or just one or two per month.